 Applicants must have UK Military experience as Fast Jet Crew, from other Military Aviation or a background in Fighter Control.
 Ideally, the candidate will hold a Qualified Weapons Instructor qualification, Electronic Warfare Instructor, an Aerosystems graduate or other professional qualification relevant to the role.
 The candidate must have a UK Passport and the ability to pass a UK security accreditation up to SC.

-Pay – xxxxxx

-Holiday - xxxxxx